loganwuu/primesifting/README.md

 A palindrome is any word, phrase, number, or other sequence of characters which reads the same backward or forward.

 ## Specs
-Use of the Sieve of Eratosthenes for the program:

 * 1 is not a prime number.
 * 2 is a prime number.
 * 3 is a prime number.